Day of the Masquerade

 The Masquerade Green Room is where contestants check in before the Masquerade, are given their presentation order and organized into “dens” with “den parents”, have Workmanship Judging done, and can access repair supplies for last-minute simple repairs.

-- When: Saturday, July 6, at 5:30 p.m., 2.5 hours before the show starts to accommodate judging time slots.
+- When: Saturday, July 6, at 5:30 p.m., 1.5 hours before the show starts to accommodate Workmanship Judging time slots.

 - Where: Stratus 5 by the Masquerade Registration Desk in the Horizon Lobby of the Davis Conference Center.

-- To compete in the Masquerade, your entire group MUST be in the Masquerade Green Room by 7:00 p.m. and checked-in at the table inside.
+- To compete in the Masquerade, your entire group MUST be in the Masquerade Green Room by 5:50 p.m. and checked-in at the table inside.
+This allows everyone to be marked in and ready by 6:15 p.m. before the doors open at 6:30 p.m. for audience seating.

 - The Presentation Order for the show should be posted inside the Masquerade Green Room when you arrive.